No Man's Woman (song): Critical reception

 MTV News called the song "autobiographical" and "anthemic".

 Music video

 The music video was directed by Mike Lipscombe.
 According to O'Connor, "The video shows kind of a symbolic death and rebirth which takes place, and which helps this woman's soul to become more of herself by following the guidance of particular male religious instructors.
 It's very much a song that honors man.
 It's interesting how people think if you reject men sexually, that this means you're somehow rejecting them entirely.
 But in fact, sometimes it's easier to be intimate with men when there isn't that threat of sexuality or whatever".
 The video was nominated at the 2000 Billboard Music Awards in the category of Best Jazz/AC Video.
+The video starts with O'Connor as a bride about to get married who runs off and drives the car into the ocean.
+She crawls onto the beach from the car, taking off the blonde wig she was wearing showing her shaved head, and runs off, over the grassy dunes back to town and nearly gets run down by a train.
+She collapses on a city sidewalk where a guardian angel revives her soul.